 Teaching and Learning in Politics Specialist Group

-This specialist group will bring together scholars (from post-graduates to established academics) that explore innovations in teaching, learning, assessment and curriculum development, and examine different pedagogical approaches within the discipline.
-It will act as a forum for networking, debate, publication and grant application and as a locus of communication between scholars of teaching and learning in politics in Ireland and similar groupings in this field internationally.
+This specialist group brings together scholars (from post-graduates to established academics) who explore innovations in teaching, learning, assessment and curriculum development, and examine different pedagogical approaches within the discipline.
+It acts as a forum for networking, debate, publication and grant application and as a locus of communication between scholars of teaching and learning in politics in Ireland and similar international groupings.

-The specialist group aims to provide a network for colleagues who are interested in exploring pedagogic developments within the discipline to share cutting edge approaches and effective techniques in teaching and learning.
+The specialist group aims to provide a network for colleagues who are interested in exploring pedagogic developments within the discipline in order to share cutting edge approaches and effective techniques in teaching and learning.

-The Teaching and Learning in Politics specialist group will be an active source of scholarship and collaboration in this ever-developing field.
-The focus of such collaboration will include dedicated panels at the annual PSAI conference.
-It is envisaged that this will lead into combined proposals for larger conferences (such as the PSA, the ECPR, APSA, and IPSA), annual workshops, and shared research/publishing initiatives.
-The group will also be a forum for professional networking between those working in the area and it is envisaged that there will be research collaborations leading to publications and research funding bids.
+The Teaching and Learning in Politics specialist group is an active source of scholarship and collaboration in this ever-developing field.
+The focus of such collaboration includes dedicated panels at the annual PSAI conference; occasionally, joint activities at larger conferences (such as the PSA, the ECPR, APSA, and IPSA); workshops and shared research/publishing initiatives.
+The group is also a forum for professional networking between those working in the area, thereby, fostering research collaborations leading to publications and research funding bids.

 The Teaching and Learning in Politics specialist group welcomes members.
 To become a member of the Group you must be a member of the PSAI, which you can join here.

 You do not have to belong to an Irish university to be a PSAI member or to join the group.